 What is Self-Employment Tax?

-If you’ve ever been a W-2 employee, you’re probably familiar with this scenario.
-As you anticipate your first paycheck, you decide to calculate your monthly income based on your hourly wage or salary.
+If you’ve ever been a W-2 employee, you’re probably familiar with this scenario: as you anticipate your first paycheck, you decide to calculate your monthly income based on your hourly wage or salary.
 You can’t wait to spend your hard-earned cash after you’ve made your calculations.
 But when your paycheck arrives, there’s something missing.
 Upon further research you discover the culprit: state and federal withholdings.

-Back to self-employed taxpayers.
 Self-employment (SE) taxes are how self-employed taxpayers pay their contribution of FICA taxes, since they do not have taxes withheld from their paychecks.

 What is the self-employment tax rate?